menglinmet/ees_3310_5310_website/content/overview.md

 ## Laboratory

 The laboratory section of this course is very important.
 In the first half of the semester, you will use interactive computer models of the climate system to explore the implications of principles that we cover in class and in the reading, practice downloading and analyzing real climate data, and learning about best practices for reproducible research in order to make your work reliable, reproducible, and trustworthy.

 In the second half, you will use computational tools to explore the challenges of replacing fossil fuels with clean energy (renewable or nuclear), conduct quantitative economic analyses of different kinds of climate policies, and engage in role-playing exercises to simulate the way different climate policies work in practice.

-To make the laboratory sessions effective, it is essential that you show up on time and prepared for the labs.
+I recommend that you attend the scheduled laboratory meetings on Zoom if you can, but to accommodate students who will be taking the course asynchronously, we will be recording the laboratory sessions so you can watch presentations on your own schedule.

+{{< TA_TITLE >}} and {{< PROF_TITLE >}} will both have office hours
+when you can drop in and discuss the laboratories, and if you are not able to attend the scheduled lab times, I highly  recommend that you take advantage of our office hours.

+Whether you are taking the lab synchronously or asynchronously, I highly recommend that you read all of the reading material for the lab before you show up to the Zoom session or start watching the recording.
+You will get much more out of the labs if you are prepared.

 # Reading Material